Stacy (Malaysian singer): 2008–2010: Aku Stacy

 In February 2009, Stacy was short-listed as the top 5 finalist for three major categories in Anugerah Bintang Popular, namely Most Popular Artiste, Most Popular Female New Artist, as well as Most Popular Female Singer, where she was voted as the Most Popular Female New Artist.
-Stacy was also given a certificate of recognition by Sabah's Ministry of Sport and Youth (KBS) for her on-going efforts to improve herself as a newcomer in entertainment industry.
+Stacy was also given a certificate of recognition by Sabah's Ministry of Sport and Youth (KBS) for her on-going efforts to improve herself as a newcomer in the entertainment industry.
 She was also recognised as Sabah's youth icon and idol in the entertainment industry.

 Her debut album, Aku Stacy, was released on 9 March 2009.
 She worked closely with notable local composers such as Ajai, Audi Mok as well as Edry KRU and Kieran Kuek.
 Just like the previous winners of Akademi Fantasia, she gets the opportunity to launch her album in her own town which takes place in Kota Kinabalu.

 Stacy's third single, "Pakai Buang" was released on 9 May 2009.
-The song slowly climbs national charts and so far is peaking at No. 5 in Carta Muzik FM.
-In Carta Muzik Muzik, "Pakai Buang" debuted at number 5 and is currently peaking at No. 4.
+The song slowly climbed national charts peaked at No. 5 in Carta Muzik FM.
+In Carta Muzik Muzik, "Pakai Buang" debuted at No. 5 and peaked at No. 4.
 In June 2009, Stacy was nominated in Shout!
 Awards 2009 for the category of Popstar Award, in which she won.
-She was also being nominated in two categories of 2009 Anugerah Planet Muzik, which are Best Vocal Performance in a Song for New Female Artiste as well as Most Popular Malaysian Artiste which was won by Siti Nurhaliza by only 1%.
+She was also being nominated in two categories of 2009 Anugerah Planet Muzik, Best Vocal Performance in a Song for New Female Artiste and Most Popular Malaysian Artiste which was won by Siti Nurhaliza by only 1%.
 Stacy was voted second.